KX telephone boxes

 The KX series of telephone boxes in the United Kingdom was introduced by BT (British Telecom) in 1985.
-Following the privatisation of BT in 1984, the company decided to create a newly designed and improved take on the British telephone box, which at this point consisted of only red telephone boxes which BT had recently acquired, the most common being the iconic K6 box.
+Following the privatisation of BT in 1984, the company decided to create a newly designed and improved take on the British telephone box, which at this point consisted of predominantly red telephone boxes which BT had recently acquired, the most common being the iconic K6 box.
 These red boxes were considered flawed in parts by BT for several reasons, including cost, lack of ventilation, accessibility and maintenance.
-BT announced the £160 million series of new boxes, the KX series designed by GKN, as well as announcing the eventual replacement of all existing telephone boxes.
+After a series of trials and an earlier aborted project, BT announced they were to spend £160m on a series of new phoneboxes, new computer chip controlled payphones and the phasing out of all older red telephone boxes.
+The KX Kiosk range was designed for BT by Warwick based DCA but were engineered by GKN in Telford.
 The main telephone box in the KX range is the KX100.
-Upon launch, there were five models in total.
-The boxes were produced at a rate of 5,000 a year, with the total count of all BT-owned kiosks reaching 137,000 by 1999, a number which has since decreased by more than seventy per cent.
+Upon launch, there were two further production models - the KX200 and the KX300.
+The boxes were produced at a rate of 5,000-6,000 a year between 1986-1996.
+In 1987, the smaller 'vandal resistant' KX410 and KX420 pillars joined the range (but neither were built by GKN and never high numbers).
+In 1990, the indoor KX500 pillar/wall range was designed, having several sub variants.
+In 1996, the KX100 was adapted into a 'new' model called the KX+.
+The KX+ kiosks were produced at a rate of 5,000 a year, with the total count of all BT-owned public phones (including the pillar and wall mounted KX500 series) reaching 137,000 by 1999.
+This number has since decreased to around 15,000 (2024 BT figures) and continues to fall annually.